ftes/de.ftes.uon.seng2200.pa3/WrittenReport.md

 ## 4. Are you glad of the extra specifications given in the compareTo method for PA1?
 Explain.

 Yes.
-I used Double.MIN_VALUE (smallest positive value) as a special value for an attempt not made (in addition to a boolean flag), so that a simple double comparison now is sufficient to bring DistanceAttempts in the correct order.
+I used ``Double#MIN_VALUE`` (smallest positive value) as a special value for an attempt not made (in addition to a boolean flag), so that a simple double comparison now is sufficient to bring DistanceAttempts in the correct order.

 ## 5. What do Java generics now give to your program.